TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/tests.md

 # Tests of Ability
 Whenever a character attempts to do something with a goal in mind, a risk present, and an uncertainty of whether either or both will happen, the gamemaster will call for a test of ability to determine what happens next.
-A **test of ability** (or **test** for short) is resolved by rolling a _attribute_ die, along with some combination of _skill_ and _background_ dice to meet or exceed a number that represents the difficulty of doing what they want to do.
+A **test of ability** (or **test** for short) is resolved by rolling an _attribute_ die, along with some combination of _skill_ and _background_ dice to meet or exceed a number that represents the difficulty of doing what they want to do.